mentrena/SyncKit/README.md

 SyncKit is a library for iOS and OS X that automates the process of synchronizing Core Data models using CloudKit.

-SyncKit relies on the flexibility of Core Data and uses instrospection to work with any Core Data model.
+SyncKit relies on the flexibility of Core Data and uses introspection to work with any Core Data model.
 It sits next to your Core Data stack, making it easy to opt in or out of synchronization without imposing any requirements on your model.

 ## Adding SyncKit to your project using Cocoapods